 What does the Statelessness Index assess?

 The Index assesses how countries in Europe perform against international norms and good practice for the protection of stateless people and the prevention and reduction of statelessness.
 A country’s performance is assessed against a set of benchmarks drawn from international and regional human rights standards, soft law, relevant reports, and consultation with experts.
-A summary of the benchmarks used to assess performance under each subtheme can be viewed by clicking on the subtheme heading, or in more detail in the country surveys available for download from each country page.
+The norms and good practices against which we benchmark performance, as well as their respective sources, are compiled in this List of norms and good practices.
+A summary of the benchmarks can also be viewed by clicking on each subtheme heading, or in more detail in the country surveys available for download from each country page.

 How is the country data gathered?

 The country data is gathered through a detailed survey, structured around the themes and subthemes.
 The surveys are completed by country experts (researchers, lawyers, NGOs, and other civil society actors), referenced with links to sources, reviewed by a second country expert, and then returned to the ENS Secretariat for analysis.
 For transparency, the raw data (country survey) is available to download from each country page.
 This is not intended for dissemination as a standalone document and should always be read in conjunction with the country profile.

 For each question answered, country experts are asked to provide a reliable source ranging from national legislation, government policy and guidance, official statistics, reports from human rights bodies, NGO reports and studies, media reports, and internal casework or monitoring information from NGO practice.
 The data is then checked for accuracy with second country experts, who include civil society actors, as well as UNHCR country offices and government officials in some cases.

 How is the country data analysed?